kburton-dev/php-linked-list/README.md

 # php-linked-list
 A linked list implementation in PHP.
 This linked list will maintain an ordered list of nodes from smallest to greatest.
 Inserting a new node will place it in the correct position, so the list should never need to be reordered.

+It is considered a "stable order" as new nodes that are added, are placed *after* nodes with the same value.

 Additionally, the linked list can also be reversed using `$list->reverse();`.

 ## To run